-The third iteration of the internet, known as Web 3.0, is still in its early stages of development but is already starting to have a major impact on how we use the internet.
+The third iteration of the internet is known as Web 3.0.
+It is still in its early stages of development.
+It is already starting to have a major impact on how we use the internet.

 Web 3.0 is being driven by the rise of artificial intelligence (AI) and machine learning (ML).
 These technologies are being used to create “smart” applications that can understand and respond to user needs.

-One of the most notable examples of a Web 3.0 application is Siri, which was introduced as part of the iPhone 4S in 2011.
+One of the most notable examples of a Web 3.0 application is Siri.
+This was introduced as part of the iPhone 4S in 2011.
 Siri is a voice-activated assistant that can perform tasks such as setting alarms, sending messages, and searching the internet.

 The Future of the Internet

 The future of the internet is likely to be driven by the continued development of AI and ML technologies.
 We will see more “smart” applications that are able to understand and respond to user needs.

 The internet will also continue to become more mobile-friendly as the use of smartphones and tablets continues to grow.
 We will see more websites and apps that are designed specifically for mobile devices.

 The internet will also continue to become more accessible in developing countries as the cost of internet-enabled devices.